raimohanska/harmaja/README.md

 And you're good to go!
 See the full example at [examples/side-effects](examples/side-effects/index.tsx).

+### The pitfall with componentScope()

+When you apply `componentScope()` to an observable as above,

+ When you create stateful Properties or Atoms (i.e. ones that are based on Properties but add some local state, such as filter), you need to specify a Scope that defines the lifetime of this Property/Atom.

+Harmaja `componentScope` is very suitable, as it will activate the Property on component mount and deactivate on unmount.
+The gotcha here is that when running the component constructor, the stateful Property is not in scope yet (component is not mounted, and we should not activate before mount, or we get a resource leak).

+So, you can subscribe to stateful Properties in the constructor, but you cannot `get` their value yet.
+If you do, the `get()` call will throw an error saying "not in scope yet".

 ## Examples

 Part of my process has been validating my work with some examples I've previously used for the comparison of different React state management solutions.
 Here I quickly list some examples, but I beg you to read the full story below, which will visit each of these examples in a problem context instead of just throwing a bucket of code in your face.